open2c/cooler/docs/cli.rst

 .. option:: --field <field>

     Specify the names of value columns to merge as '<name>'.
 Repeat the `--field` option for each one.
-Use '<name>,dtype=<dtype>' to specify the dtype.
+Use '<name>:dtype=<dtype>' to specify the dtype.
 Include ',agg=<agg>' to specify an aggregation function different from 'sum'.

 .. option:: --legacy